 Unfortunately for others, they were not able to discover the danger in procrastination in time and today it has dealt with them seriously.

 Because it knows how to steal dreams and can even destroy lives.
-Reasons, why people procrastinate, varies from person to person and is not always obvious.
+Reasons, why people procrastinate, varies from person to person and are not always obvious.

 Most time it is a hidden fear that we don’t want to acknowledge, or it could even be as simple as not wanting to do something because it just doesn’t motivate us.